The International Investigations Review: Greece

 ii Internal investigations

 If there is evidence of serious wrongdoing, the company may be left with no choice but to refer all gathered information to the authorities.
-It is important to keep in mind on all occasions that any report to the authorities by the company, especially in relation to its employees or clients, should be done carefully to avoid any possibility of it being held liable for filing false accusations.
+It is important to keep in mind on all occasions that any report made to the authorities by the company, especially in relation to its employees or clients, should be done carefully to avoid any possibility of being held liable for filing false accusations.
 It is not expected, of course, that a case presented to the authorities be proven beyond any doubt, but care should be taken to forward information that indicates with some certainty that serious misconduct has taken place.

 Attorney–client privilege may be asserted at any time.
 It is not always easy, however, to determine what falls under this protection.
 Apart from the obvious privileged information (e.g., correspondence between the attorney and client), there are other forms of communication (e.g., memos, drafts of letters or other documented material) that may contain privileged information.
-In such cases, the company should indicate to the authorities that this is indeed privileged information.
+In these cases, the company should indicate to the authorities that this is indeed privileged information.
 The company is not expected to waive its rights or privileges (especially the attorney–client privilege) as part of its cooperation with the authorities.
-The company may, however, choose to waive its rights in whole or in part with respect to such privileges if it becomes necessary for the purposes of its defence in regulatory or criminal procedures.
+The company may, however, choose to waive its rights in whole or in part with respect to these privileges if it becomes necessary for the purposes of its defence in regulatory or criminal procedures.
 For documents and material protected by special legislation (e.g., patents), the company is entitled to deny access, to give limited access or to request that the material be handled by the competent authorities in accordance with special legal provisions.

-The company may decide to refer the matter within its own internal controls or make ad hoc internal enquiries to decide whether the employee's report is substantiated; if it is, it must then decide whether what has been reported should be looked into further or referred to the authorities.
+The company may decide to deal with the matter through its own internal controls or make ad hoc internal enquiries to decide whether the employee's report is substantiated; if so, it must then decide whether what has been reported should be looked into further or referred to the authorities.
 During this process, the company may decide not to involve the reporting employee, especially if it can corroborate his or her information through other sources or documentation; this is usually the case when the reporting employee is not involved in the illegal activity.
 However, if the employee is involved, the company faces further challenges in deciding how to use the information provided because, on the one hand, it needs the information to assess the seriousness of the situation but, on the other hand, it has to evaluate the effects of the employee's conduct to date.

 If an employee reports his or her suspicions directly to the authorities (without giving prior notice to the company's compliance department), the company's options are limited and will necessarily be determined by the conduct of the authorities; nevertheless, the company should try to acquire all necessary information with respect to the employee's involvement in the reported activity.
 Whether the reporting employee should or could remain with the company is something to be decided after reviewing all the available information and depends a great deal on the particulars of each case.